 \subsubsection{Imaging Radar}

 Imaging radar, or sometimes designated scanning radar, is composed of a physically rotating radar sensor.
-Imaging radar provide a highly accurate polar image of their surroundings by measuring target ranges along a series of angles.
-These target ranges are developed by calculating an FFT along the ADC samples of a given angle and determining the relative peaks along that transform.
+Imaging radar provide a highly accurate polar image, as shown in \figref{fig:radar_types} (e), of their surroundings by measuring target ranges around in a series of angles.
+These target ranges are developed by calculating an \ac{FFT} along the \ac{ADC} samples of a given angle and determining the relative peaks in that transform using CFAR filtering.
 Typically, these radars have long ranges of 100m or more, but without providing calculated Doppler velocity of the returned targets.

 As with lidar, if the sensor is moving along a trajectory, measurements of each angle will be shifted by the relative velocity, leading to a mismatch between the first and last measurements in a single scan.
 This is more pronounced given that sensors such as the NavTech CIR 304-H have a 4Hz rotation rate.
 This can either be compensated for accurate image acquisition such as in \cite{burnett2021doppler} or the precise measurement timestamp can be applied for each angle.